florist-notes/AppliedCSAndroid/README.md

     4. Ghost II
     5. Continental Divide

 It was fun, memorable and at the same time pretty exciting to learn the most used Data Structure and Algorithms.
-Thank you <b>Google</b>, for providing such opportunity to connect and learn.
+Thank you <b>Google</b>, for providing such an opportunity to connect and learn.

 <img src="https://github.com/SKKSaikia/Applied-CS-with-Android-AEC/blob/master/photo/g.jpg">